 - Disaster Logistics Management VHA OEM owns and maintains a wide range of resources that can be used to manage or support the response to a disaster.
 Disaster Logistics Management manages, maintains, and coordinates VHA OEMs resources for use by VISNs, VAMCs, or NDMS when there is a national disaster.
 The resource inventory includes Command Vehicles that provides mobile office space, resilient communications, and an operational platform for up to nine people or Mobile Medical Units that can delivery primary care and other services to communities.

-- Field Operations VHA OEM’s Field Operations program is comprised of staff located throughout the nation providing direct assistance to VISN and VAMC comprehensive emergency management programs.
+- Operations VHA OEM’s Field Operations program is comprised of staff located throughout the nation providing direct assistance to VISN and VAMC comprehensive emergency management programs and oversees VHA's Federal Patient movement under the National Disaster Medical System (NDMS).
 Direct assistance can range from providing subject matter consultation, to emergency planning support, and in some instances helping or leading responses to emergencies and/or disasters.

 - Preparedness VHA OEM’s Preparedness program is comprised of efforts to facilitate VHA’s ability to respond to an emergency and or disaster.
 Preparedness efforts include planning for local and national disaster responses, training and exercising staff to ensure they know what to do when an event occurs, assessing VISN and VAMC programs to ensure that their programs are prepared to respond, and development of overarching VHA emergency management policy.
 We also work with other federal agencies to promote readiness for Veterans, VA staff and the general public.